MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

           targetPort: 8000   # Container's port, which matches the code port

 Traffic Flow Explanation:

       Traffic is routed from the frontend (e.g., LoadBalancer) to the Kubernetes service on port 80.
       The service forwards traffic to the deployment's targetPort (8000).
       Inside the deployment, the container listens on port 8000, where the code is running.
       Troubleshooting Steps

 Check if Code is Running:

       If the service isn’t sending traffic to the deployment, verify if the code is running by port-forwarding to the pod on the port where the code runs (e.g., 8000).
       Example command to forward pod traffic to your local machine:

-      bash
-      Copy code
       kubectl port-forward pod/<pod-name> 7171:8000

-      Then check the response locally in your browser: http://localhost:7171
+ Then check the response locally in your browser:

+      http://localhost:7171

       Or use curl from the terminal:

-      bash
-      Copy code
       curl http://localhost:7171
       This helps confirm if the code inside the pod is working correctly.